68109 Advanced Communication Skills in Science6cp; 3 to 5hpw (depending on English language requirements)

 There are course requisites for this subject.
 See access conditions.

-Scientists work in teams and need to explain complex concepts to those who have different scientific backgrounds.
+Scientists work in teams and need to explain complex concepts to those with different scientific backgrounds.
 Scientists also need to request funding for their programs, equipment or staff or promote their findings to the public via media interviews, generalist publications or blogs.
 To be effective in these activities, scientists need communication skills: to speak directly, concisely and informatively about their work to colleagues and supervisors, conference audiences or specialist panels or the general public; to write reports, memos, academic papers, reviews and online material to promote their workplace; to apply for jobs or promotion and to communicate within their workplace with their supervisors and work colleagues.
 All of these activities require effective written and oral communication skills.

 Detailed subject description.